Updated May 30, 2020

 - How to schedule a call with you

-- How to send text and image files
+- How to send text, image, or any other files

 - A reminder about your office hours and response times